50% OFF on All Courses!

 Bottom Line

 • NTFS if the drive stays on Windows.
-Best reliability, best features.
+Best reliability and features.

-• exFAT if you genuinely need both Mac and Windows write access and can tolerate the corruption risk.
-Always format on Mac.
-Always eject properly.
+• exFAT if you need Mac and Windows write access, and can accept the corruption risk.
+Format it on the Mac.
+Eject it properly.

 Sources: